“Just as they film, so we film as well”

 So: how powerful is a photographic medium?
 The question has occupied me for a few decades.
 Most recently, on-and-off over the last year and a half, I have been using my own camera to investigate how human rights groups in Israel use their cameras.
-One especially has absorbed my attention, the group Ta’ayush, a rather small all-volunteer organization that works through legal channels to win back land stolen from Palestinians in South Hebron and prevent further robberies and demolitions.
+One especially has absorbed my attention, the group Ta’ayush (the name is Arabic for “living together”), a rather small all-volunteer organization that works through legal channels to win back land stolen from Palestinians in South Hebron and prevent further robberies and demolitions.
 On Saturdays members accompany Palestinians to their lands to protect them from settler violence while they plow, graze their sheep, plant and harvest crops.
 Their cameras are always in action.
 You can see some of my results and a few of my anxieties in past posts on this blog.
 Their work is heartbreaking but still manages to inspire hope.
 To me the group means far more than an academic exercise.

 Here I want to concentrate on the video itself.
 When I first saw it I found it hard to imagine that anyone could take it seriously; it has all the hallmarks of a hack job, a video tabloid.
 Clips taken on different days are bunched together randomly and accompanied by scare music and voice-over narration that romanticizes the investigators.
 Images of Ad Kan members setting up their cameras are interspersed with those of scary-looking Ta’ayush volunteers.
-There is a faint possibility that one of those alarming “lefties” hiding behind a camera could be this writer, a not-very frightening aging scholar like several other members of Ta’ayush.
+It is possible that one of those alarming “lefties” hiding behind a camera could be this writer, an aging, but not-very fearsome scholar like several other members of Ta’ayush.
 The founder of Ad Kan says he was horrified to hear a few such people make demeaning remarks, right in front of a young soldier, about his failure to remember the values he must have been taught in high school.
 The identities of the moles are hidden.
 The young woman’s face is blacked out in an interview, but not before we are treated to a tantalizing silhouette of her slim body in profile as she tosses back her long silky hair.
 I have seen many similar videos, some, for example, from anti-abortion groups in the United States seeking to discredit Planned Parenthood.
 The word “heavily edited” was on everyone’s lips concerning these videos, but other methods are often used to enhance such editing.
-Shooting so as to conceal the lips of the speaker for example, can hide the cuts that leave out words central to the speaker’s intentions.
-Most of the planned-parenthood videos are far more subdued than this sensationalized video by Uvda, however.
+Shooting so as to conceal the lips of the speaker for example, can hide the cuts that leave out words central to the speaker’s intentions.* Most of the planned-parenthood videos are far more subdued than this sensationalized video by Uvda, however.
 While watching it eyes roll.
 At least they should.

 The crux of the video from Uvda centers on Nawi.
 There is a good deal of discussion of a putative land sale by a Palestinian who, we are given to understand, Nawi wishes to lead into a trap.
 But perhaps the decisive moment takes place in a car, in footage made with a hidden camera and first aired two minutes into the program.
 There, in less than 30 seconds, Nawi makes the above-mentioned incriminating remarks.
 The visuals are terrible.
 It is impossible to see him as he talks.
 Lights flash twice in the middle, blotting out everything.